derbyjs/racer/src/queries/README.md

 var activeUsersQuery = model.query('users').whoLoggedInSince(+new Date - month);
 ```

-Model has access to every query motif declared by store.query.expose, so that is
+Model has access to every query motif declared by `store.query.expose`, so that
-why we have access to an `whoLoggedInSince` method above.
+is why we have access to a `whoLoggedInSince` method above.

 The snippet above returns a query over all users who have logged in since a month ago.